 - There were three serious injuries in 2015.
 The first injury occurred when a worker was clearing an access road and slipped, which resulted in a broken forearm.
 The other two injury events occurred as a result of vehicle accidents when travelling to/from the work site and non-life-threatening injuries were sustained.

 Figure 4: Number of Fatalities, 2008 - 2015

 Figure 4: Details

 - There were no fatalities in 2015.

 Figure 5: Number of Operation Beyond Design Limits (OBDL) Incidents, 2008 - 2015

 Figure 5: Details

-- There were six incidents related to OBDL in 2014 as follows:
+- There have been 13 incidents related to OBDL in 2015, as follows: